Why should I go to French Polynesia?

 It is not far away from the amazing Marquesas Islands.

-, where tourism is an increasingly important source of income.
+Many people have moved from the outlying islands to Tahiti, where tourism is an increasingly important source of income.

 In the small coastal villages, most people live by fishing and growing crops such as vanilla pods, pineapples, and bananas.